fundacion-sadosky/misfortune-cookie/scan/README.rst

 http://www.ipdeny.com/ipblocks/data/countries/ar.zone

-Nearly 220.000 HTTP servers were found that reported to have the vulnerable version, ``RomPager/4.07``.
-The big majority was found in a non standard port (30005), that corresponds to modems from Arnet (that is operated by Telecom Argentina).

-From the search space of 19M addresses of the possible IPs that had been leased to argentina (as reported by the `LACNIC <http://www.lacnic.net>`_ `whois <./whois/>`_), the standard 7547 port and the non standard 30005 port where scanned, finding that 2.863.653 where open.
+From the search space of 19M addresses of the possible IPs that had been leased to argentina (as reported by the `LACNIC <http://www.lacnic.net>`_ `whois <./whois/>`_), the standard 7547 port and the non standard 30005 port were scanned, finding 2.863.653 open ports.
 Then a banner grabbing was performed to find the vulnerable version of the HTTP server (``RomPager/4.07``), reporting 220.738 devices with this vulnerable version.

 All the logic is summarized in `main.py <../src/scan/main.py>`_.
 The scan results, in an ``sqlite`` database, are available for `download <https://github.com/programa-stic/misfortune-cookie-analysis/releases/download/0.1.0/scan.sqlite.tar.gz>`_.

 Setup
 -----